KukovecRok/Adversarial-image-perturbation-AlexNet-NiaPy-GARI/README.md

 #### 3 versions
 Code is in early stage, some paths etc. are still hardcoded.
 Images used for CNN are on my GoogleDrive, therefore there can be a problem accessing them.
 Because of that, there are currently 3 versions of Jupyter Notebook:
-* "NiaPyDiplomskaLocal.ipynb" that uses 2 pictures and NiaPy locally - specified in [requirements.txt](requirements.txt)
 * "AlexNetDiplomskaColab.ipynb" that requires Colab, my gDrive etc. - *Full version!*
 * "NiaPyDiplomska.ipynb" that uses 1 picture (tiger.jpg), NiaPy and CNN prediction in Google Colab. *Important!
 Download files!*